opendev2020/dedu/README.md

 ```
 create user dedu identified by 'cust';
 ```
-3. Assign permissions to users
+3. Assign permissions to the user: dedu
 ```
 grant all on dedu.* to dedu@localhost;
 ```